-- Credit for this course is also shared with the marching band.

-- Program Opportunities:

-- o Arts and Communication

-- o Human Services
+- o Arts and Communication - o Human Services

-🚭 Course No. S1/S2 COURSE NAME G RADE LEVEL Credit HS0120JA/HS0120JB Concert Band 10-12 1
+Course No. S1/S2 Course Name Grade Level Credit HS0120JA/HS0120JB Concert Band 10-12 1

-☑ Prerequisite: Entrance by audition, includes both written and playing tests.
+✓ Prerequisite: Entrance by audition, includes both written and playing tests.

 This course provides instruction for students who desire to develop their musical skills and knowledge to an intermediate or advanced level.
 As inquiring learners and thinkers, students will explore different cultures, techniques and styles through music study and performance.
 This balanced approach to music education will enable students to become open-minded, knowledgeable, caring individuals and musicians.
 Public performances, parades, festivals and practices are part of the requirements of this class and will be graded.
 These events will help the students learn to take risks as musicians and leaders.
 Principled practice and reflection on every performance will also be expected.
 Extra time spent on pep band and solo and ensemble work is considered in determining grade.